-Short term lettings are on the rise, so many are asking about the advantages and disadvantages of them.
-If you are a tenant, you might also want to know which solution would work better for you, the differences between them, and where property management companies might come into play.
+Short term lettings are on the rise, so many property owners are wondering about the advantages and disadvantages of them.
+If you are a tenant, you might also want to know which solution would work better for you, the differences between them, and where property management companies could help you.
 This short guide will cover these questions that might be on your mind.

 Short Term Lettings

 Short term lettings are for people staying in an area for less than 3 months.
-The guests usually consist of students looking for a place for a term, interns fulfilling short placements in the city, business people working elsewhere, or holiday travellers staying for a week.
+The guests usually consist of students looking for a place for a term, interns fulfilling short placements in the city, business people working away from the office or holiday travellers.
 Short-term lets allow guests to stay in serviced homes, with bills, maintenance and WiFi all taken care of.
-They are much cheaper than staying in hotels, and more spacious which allows you to make yourself at home.
+They are much cheaper than staying in hotels, and more spacious which allows you to truly make yourself at home.

-As a property owner, you can also earn more with short term letting.
-An article from The Telegraph stated that the average one bed flat in London is let for £1,168 a month or £376 a week.
-Airbnb says you could earn £630 a week.
+As a property owner, you can also earn a lot more by short term letting.
+A recent article from The Telegraph stated that the average one bed flat in London is let for £1,168 a month or £376 a week.
+Whereas, with Airbnb, you could earn £630 a week.

-Short-let management companies, such as Pass The Keys, allow property owners to not worry about legal requirements that have to be considered when letting out a Buy-To-Let property, and there are no HMO certificates or gas safety certifications.
+Short-let management companies, such as Pass The Keys, are there so that property owners don't have to worry about the legal requirements when letting out a Buy-To-Let property, and there are no HMO certificates or gas safety certifications.

-However, short-term lettings appear to be more hassle.
+However saying this, short-term lettings appear to be more hassle.
 You will have to manage frequent visitors, clean up after each guest more often, and take care of bills and maintenance.
-Luckily, Pass The Keys takes away all that trouble for you, creates your listings, cleans up after your guests, and provides them with piece of mind knowing there is also someone to turn to when you might not be available.
+Luckily, Pass The Keys takes away all that trouble for you, creates your listings, cleans up after your guests, and provides them with peace of mind knowing there is always someone to turn to when you might not be available.

 Long term rentals are more applicable to those who are settling into a residential space.
 These properties are more likely to be nearer to schools and in residential neighbourhoods.
-Long-term lets mean that lettings agents and homeowners must comply with a set of legal obligations to make sure the property is up to code in order to keep tenants safe.
+Long-term lets mean that lettings agents and homeowners must comply with a set of legal obligations, to make sure the property is up to standard in order to keep tenants safe.